-Water Resources: Stream corridors, ponds, wetlands, aquifers, and floodplains store and regulate flood and storm water runoff, control erosion, provide habitat for diverse species, and help to filter pollutants contributing to the protection of clean groundwater.
-A 100-foot minimum setback from a stream, wetland, or water body can help to preserve the water's quality, integrity and health.
-This is in many cases a New York State DEC requirement.
+Stream corridors, ponds, wetlands, aquifers, and floodplains store and regulate runoff, control erosion, provide habitat for diverse species, and help filter pollutants to protect groundwater.
+Conserved properties should have a 100-foot minimum setback from a stream, wetland, or water body in order to preserve water quality.
+In many cases, this is a New York State DEC requirement.

-Agricultural Land: Although agricultural lands within the Hudson Highlands continue to disappear, that remaining provides a unique visual quality to our landscape, and is a source of basic food needed for the growing population.
-Locating structures at the edge of a field rather than in the middle preserves the future agricultural potential and offsite views.
+Although agricultural lands within our mission area continue to dwindle, remaining farms provide a unique scenic quality and are a source of food for our growing local population.
+We suggest locating structures at the edge of a field rather than in the middle, which preserves future agricultural potential and offsite views.

-Building Envelopes - The size of acceptable building envelopes will depend upon the size of the property.
-Clustering buildings (house, barns, sheds) together and retaining larger blocks of undeveloped land is consistent with surrounding land use patterns and stronger protection of our resources.
+The size of acceptable building envelopes will depend upon the size of the property.
+Clustering buildings together and retaining larger blocks of undeveloped land is consistent with surrounding land use patterns and stronger protection of our resources.

-Color - Under HHLT easements, non-reflective material for siding and roofs is recommended.
-Preference is also often given to muted, natural paint colors, unless the structure is historic and brighter colors are more historically accurate.
-Bright colors tend to stand out and contrast with the natural setting.
+Under our easements, non-reflective material for siding and roofs is recommended.
+Preference is also given to muted, natural paint colors, unless the structure is historic and brighter colors are more historically accurate.

-Agricultural Structures: Agricultural structures are allowed on those properties that have agricultural land.
-The size of agricultural structures should be in proportion to the amount of agricultural land on the property to be protected.
-Indoor riding arenas would be reviewed on a case-by-case basis.
+Agricultural structures are allowed on properties that have agricultural land.
+The size of agricultural structures should be in proportion to the amount of agricultural land on the property being protected.
+Indoor riding arenas will be reviewed on a case-by-case basis.

-Lighting - Outdoor lighting should not result in glare visible from off the Property that is inconsistent with the rural character or the natural environment.
-Night lighting can have a negative impact on off-site views as well as on the nocturnal habits of neighboring wildlife.
+Outdoor lighting should not result in glare that is inconsistent with the rural character or the natural environment.
+Night lighting can have a negative impact on offsite views as well as on the nocturnal habits of neighboring wildlife.